Kushal997-das/Project-Guidance/Web Development/Basic/Sticky Notes/README.md

 **STICKY NOTES**
 <br>
-It's a basic project of sticky notes
+It's a basic project of sticky notes that are used to add our notes...
 <br>
 You can Add your todos in it and delete it after completion
 <br>